Key takeaways:

 - AI is evolving fast.
 Stay flexible, track your progress, and scale what works.

-Did you know that the global market share for AI tech is expected to rise to $1.3 trillion in 2030?
+Economic experts predict that the AI market will reach $1.3 trillion by 2030.
 From smarter customer support to faster decision-making, AI is helping teams save time, cut costs, and spot new opportunities.

 What is AI for business growth?